AresMUSH/aresmush/plugins/demographics/help/en/census.md

 ---
 # Census

-You can use the census command to find out how many characters already exist with various criteria.
+You can use the census command to find out how many approved & active characters already exist with various criteria.
+This won't count characters who are in chargen, on the roster, idled out, NPCs, etc.

 `census` - Lists all characters.
 `census/types` - See what census view types are available.